 Now that your yeast is raring to go, it’s time to make the dough by stirring in the remaining ingredients: melted butter or oil, salt, and flour.

-You can then mix by hand or in a stand mixer fitted with a dough hook.
+You can then stir by hand or in a stand mixer fitted with a dough hook.
 Mix until it comes together to form a sticky, loose dough.

 Step 3: Knead the dough